Owen-sys/CLONE-nx/README.md

 # Clone-Nx-Remastered
-> A fork of [Hamhub7's Clone-nx](https://github.com/hamhub7/CLONE-nx) With the purpose of updating its state.
+> A fork of [Hamhub7's Clone-nx](https://github.com/hamhub7/CLONE-nx) With the purpose of updating its state to make it compatible with newer firmwares.

 Clone-nx copys the inputs of your (P1 or Handheld) controller.